akeneo/pim-community-dev/STANDARD_FORMAT.md

 ## Usage

-The standard format is used:
+The standard format is used to:

-* imports
+* import data
-* exports
+* export data
 * update objects in memory (imports, PEF for products, Mass Edit)
-* data for PQB filters
+* define the data expected in the `Pim\Component\Catalog\Query\ProductQueryBuilderInterface` filters
 * store variant groups values
 * store draft changes (EE)

-The objective is in the future is to use it:

-* as versionning format in order to store the history of all entities in the database
-* MAYBE TODO be a base layer for an external REST API

----

-TODO v1:
-add a context with [backend_type, attribute_type]
-add asset

-TODO v2 ?:

-change "data" in price attribute to "amount" change "data" in metric attribute to "quantity"